 Some writers say they work around one certain theme, others just find the theme later.
 But what are your thoughts on it?

 That happens all the time, and I’m not criticizing it.
-In fact, I think it’s valuable to let your subconscious step in and plant little anchors throughout your story that have to do with a larger theme.
+In fact, I think it’s valuable to let your subconscious step in and plant little anchors throughout your story that have to do with a larger novel theme.
 But I’m coming around to the idea that you could — and maybe even should — write with a theme, Big Idea, or Big Question in mind.
-Here’s why:

 What is the big question you want your story to answer?
 What is the thing you’re asking or hoping to express about the universe and life itself?
 What are you exploring?
 What do you wish you could solve about your own life?
 What have you observed about being alive?
 That’s your Big Idea and/or Big Question and I think every book should have it…otherwise, what’s the point?

 Now take your Big Idea and find its layers.
-What is an idea that contradicts your central theme for the story?
+What is an idea that contradicts your novel theme for the story?
 Can you work that contradictory viewpoint in through a plot event or secondary character?
 What are the shades of your idea?
 The layers?
 What are the twists and surprises that will keep your readers engaged, that will help them dig deeper into your story?

 Every big, successful book has a big question or a big idea behind it.
 (BEFORE I FALL: What would you change if you could do it all over again?
 13 REASONS WHY: What small things in life add up to big consequences?
 HUNGER GAMES: What matters in a society that works so hard to dehumanize its citizens?
 HOLES: How can you be in charge of your own destiny?
 Etc.)

 You don’t have to introduce your Big Idea right on the nose in the beginning of your story, but hint at the questions that you’ll be answering, and make sure they grow in importance as you write.
 Your Big Idea or Big Question should be at work in all parts of your novel.
-For example, voice: What does your characters and narrator (if different) notice about the world?
+For example, voice: What do your characters and narrator (if different) notice about the world?
 How do they notice it?
 What does it have to do with your Big Idea?
 How is it expressed?

-Why am I so high on theme these days?
+Why am I so high on book theme these days?
 You, as the writer, have one responsibility: you have to, as Ursula Nordstrom says, “dig deep and tell the truth” about the world as you see it.
 That plays directly into the “why” of your story, as in, why are you as a person telling this story to the world now?

 What Big Questions are you asking?
 What is the thing you want to say with your book?
 What human foibles and characterizations do you want to bring to light?
 What kind of plot construction will let all that come together in an engaging way?